Yushe/myimouto-plus/README.md

     'safe_ips' = [
       '127.0.0.1',
-      '::1'
+      '::1',
     ]

-Enter the IP address you got in the notice in a new line, like this (notice the new comma after "::1"):
+Enter the IP address you got in the notice in a new line, like this:

     'safe_ips' = [
       '127.0.0.1',